 It therefore becomes important to understand that though the genetic factors can never be changed, the environmental factors can be altered or changed so as to tune with and aid in accomplish the genetic potential.

-Environmental Factors that Influence Growth and Development of a Child
+Environmental Factors that Influence Growth and Development

 For all practical reasons, environmental factors that influence growth and development can be both favourable and unfavourable.